jpjacobpadilla/Stealth-Requests/README.md

 ### Getting Response Metadata

-The response returned from this package is a `StealthResponse` which has all of the same methods and attributes as a standard `requests` response, with a few added features.
-One if automatic parsing of header metadata.
-The metadata can be accessed from the `meta` attribute, which gives you access to the following data (if it's available on the scraped website):
+The response returned from this package is a `StealthResponse`, which has all of the same methods and attributes as a standard `requests` response object, with a few added features.
+One of these extra features is automatic parsing of header metadata for HTML-based responses.
+The metadata can be accessed from the `meta` attribute, which gives you access to the following data:

 - title: str
 - description: str